Chancellor candidate of the Union: Armin Laschet after decision in ZDF interview – party “not split”

 First report from April 20th: Berlin / Munich – The Union has had turbulent days.
 The open power struggle between Chancellor candidates Markus Söder and Armin Laschet put the sister parties to the acid test.
 Ultimately, the Bavarian Prime Minister gave in, and the CDU chose its chairman Laschet as candidate for chancellor.
 With the words “the die has been cast”, Markus Söder announced his retirement a few hours earlier.

 Now the North Rhine-Westphalian Prime Minister is supposed to lead the ailing Union faction out of the polls.
 Most recently, the CDU / CSU association achieved historically poor poll numbers, which should cause concern in the Konrad-Adenauer-Haus with regard to the federal elections in September.
 Now Armin Laschet faces a conversation with ZDF editor-in-chief Peter Frey and ZDF deputy editor-in-chief Bettina Schausten.
 The interview in the early evening can be found in the media library and will be broadcast on TV at 7:20 pm.
-An interview with Laschet can also be seen on ARD at 8:15 p.m.
+At 8:15 p.m., an interview with Laschet can also be seen on ARD, which was recorded beforehand.
+At 8.15 p.m. he is live with his opponents Annalena Baerbock (Greens) and Olaf Scholz (SPD) on RTL to answer questions in a very special format.

 Armin Laschet named the Union’s candidate for chancellor – Söder gives in